The Cancer of Superstition

-The Cancer of Superstition is a manuscript by C. M. Eddy, Jr. that investigates ideas and trends of superstition throughout history.
-C. M. Eddy, Jr. and H. P. Lovecraft were commissioned to write a book on the subject by famed magician and escapologist Harry Houdini from an outline provided by Lovecraft.
+The Cancer of Superstition is a book by C. M. Eddy Jr. that investigates ideas and trends of superstition throughout history.
+He was commissioned to write a book on the subject by famed magician and escapologist Harry Houdini from an outline provided by Lovecraft.

 Background

 The incomplete 31-page manuscript was discovered in a collection of materials procured by a private collector from a magic shop that had closed.
 Houdini and Lovecraft scholars knew of the book previously, but until this incomplete manuscript (which has pages missing) was found in 2016, no version of the work was known to exist.
 It remains unclear what parts were written by Eddy and what by Lovecraft.
 A synopsis of the book, as well as a single chapter titled "The Genesis of Superstition", was published in the 1966 as part of the book The Dark Brotherhood and Other Pieces.

 In The Dark Brotherhood and Other Pieces 1966 August Derleth writes:

 In The 13 Gates of the Necronomican: A Workbook of Magic (2012) author Donald Tyson referred to the Lovecraft/Houdini collaboration as follows:

 Tyson misidentifies Eddy as Barlow in the above quote and book.